thinknimble/tn-cli/README.md

 curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/thinknimble/tn-cli/main/install.sh | sh
 ```

-After installing, restart your terminal and try the `tncli` command.
+After installing, restart your terminal.

+Now try out the `tn` command.
+Type `tn` and press the `↵ Enter` key.
 You should see a list of "Available Recipes." like this:

 ```sh
 Available recipes: